MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 The VG Pack's header files require the UI Pack's header files to manipulate the MicroUI concepts.
 Consequently, the VG Pack must be installed on a platform that fetches a UI Pack.

-The VG Pack and its header files are available on the Central Repository: XXXX_zzzz_link.
+The VG Pack and its header files are available on the :ref:`central_repository`: `com.microej.pack.vg#vg-pack`_.

+.. _com.microej.pack.vg#vg-pack: https://repository.microej.com/modules/com/microej/pack/vg/vg-pack/

 .. _section_vg_c_module_microvg: